 It is important that everyone has the opportunity to have their say, and that people listen to you, especially when this directly affects you.

 So, if you are happy to have people ask what you think, feel happy to talk about your ideas and have people listen to you - how do you get your voice heard?

 There are several organisations that you can join, with the added bonus of being with like-minded young people.
 Or, you can take part in consultations about the things you feel are important.

-- Lambeth SEN/D Youth Forum - Lambeth wants to hear the voices of children and young people with SEN/D. Email Jerome to find out more.
+Inclusive Engagement Forum - The voice of children and young people with SEN/D and Health needs.
+Making Lambeth more inclusive.
+Email Jerome to find out more.

-- Student councils and student unions - ask at your sixth form or college about opportunities to have a voice in your school or college.
+Student councils and student unions - ask at your sixth form or college about having a voice in your school or college.